 The overall average savings claim is based on a review of refinanced loans greater than $25,000 that were disbursed between February 24, 2020 and August 31, 2020.
 The calculation is derived by subtracting the average interest after refinancing from the average interest prior to refinancing.
 The calculation for interest after refinancing includes the 0.25% autopay deduction, if applicable.
 The overall interest savings may result from a lower interest rate, a shorter term, or both.
 Your actual savings may be different.↵

-The discount requires continued enrollment of automatic payments.
+Automatic Payments Discount: The discount requires continued enrollment of automatic payments.
 The borrower authorizes automatic payments from a personal account via Automated Clearing House (ACH).
-If automatic payments are canceled at any time after enrollment, the rate reduction will not apply until the automated payments are reinstated.
+If automatic payments are canceled at any time after enrollment, the rate reduction will not apply until the automatic payments are reinstated.
 Automatic payments may be suspended during periods of forbearance and deferment.
 For variable-rate loans, the APR, including the 0.25% rate reduction, may not fall below the floor rate.↵